What the special rules are for

 Patients who may not know the true nature of their illness

-When a patient asks you for an SR1 form, please do not assume that they understand the Special Rules criteria or that these criteria may apply to them.
+If a patient asks for an SR1 form to be completed, please do not assume that they understand the Special Rules criteria or that these criteria may apply to them.
+It could be an opportunity to explore their understanding of their condition, begin a discussion about advance care planning or document what matters most to them.
+All claims made under Special Rules are processed in a compassionate and appropriate manner.

 - whether the patient is aware of their diagnosis and prognosis